Personal Leave of Absence

-In extenuating circumstances, students already enrolled in a term may take a personal leave for the semester, but must meet with a CASA dean to request the leave by the end of the add/drop period at the beginning of the term.
-Requests for a personal leave after add/drop will be denied, and are considered to be requests for withdrawal from the institution.
+In extenuating circumstances, students already enrolled in a term may take a personal leave for the semester, but must meet with a CASA dean to request the leave by the end of the drop deadline at the beginning of the term.
+Requests for a personal leave after the drop deadline will be denied and are considered to be requests for withdrawal from the institution.

 Automatic readmission after one semester will be assumed, provided students declare their intention to return by the field study, leave and exchange deadline of the term away from campus.
 A personal leave is not a semester of active enrollment.
 Students anticipated graduation will be adjusted to a later date by one semester to account for the term away.
 Should students pursue academic work while on personal leave, there is no guarantee that it will be accepted.
 Students who fail to notify the College of their intention to return will be withdrawn and must apply for readmission.